cBackup/main/docs/administrators-guide/system-configuration.md

 7. **Thread count**<br>
     How much threads Java daemon will launch.
 For two cores on VM on Xeon E5620, 30 threads utilizes CPU completely when backup is running, but yet without excessive overload

+### Server credentials

+These are credentials used by cBackup web core to connect _to the server_ via SSH protocol to start, stop or restart cBackup system daemon.

+### Daemon credentials

+These are credentials used by cBackup web core to connect _to the java daemon socket_ via SSH protocol to manage the internal daemon scheduler.